Civil War for Truth: Introduction

 James Lindsay, Welcome to the Second Enlightenment[1:1]

-Lindsay explains that all the political, social, and economic problems we see now, are a result of the breakdown of our Gated Institutions and an attempt of globalist, technocratic elites to keep their power and move society as quickly as possible into Phase 5 (a centralized, controlled information economy) with assisted living and thinking under control of a technocratic regime.
+Lindsay explains that all the political, social, and economic difficulties we see now, are a result of the breakdown of our Gated Institutions.
+It is an attempt of globalist, technocratic elites to keep their power and move society as quickly as possible into Phase 5 (a centralized, controlled information economy) with assisted living and thinking under the control of a technocratic regime.

 Many intellectuals observe the same issues and try to formulate hypotheses for what we witness.
-The American social psychologist Jonathan Haidt wrote the well-received article “Why the Past 10 Years of American Life Have Been Uniquely Stupid” in The Atlantic in April 2022, Andrew Doyle wrote “The experts are lying to you” in UnHerd in June 2022, Steve Patterson wrote last year “Our Present Dark Age, Part 1,” and Eric Weinstein said in a discussion with Sam Harris in 2019
+The American social psychologist Jonathan Haidt wrote the well-received article “Why the Past 10 Years of American Life Have Been Uniquely Stupid” in The Atlantic in April 2022.
+Andrew Doyle wrote “The experts are lying to you” in UnHerd in June 2022.
+Steve Patterson wrote last year “Our Present Dark Age, Part 1”.
+Eric Weinstein said in a discussion with Sam Harris in 2019

 I can’t think of a single institution I trust.
 And those are just a fraction of the articles and discussions regarding this topic.